Banks that refinance student loans

 Student loan refinancing involves applying for a new loan to repay your current student loans.
 Ideally, taking this step results in obtaining a lower interest rate or extending your repayment timeline, which can lower your monthly payment.

 Refinancing can come with certain benefits, including potentially a lower interest rate, but refinancing federal student loans will cause you to lose access to the benefits offered by the U.S. Department of Education.
-Refinancing is a good idea if you have private student loans and can qualify for a lower interest rate than what you’re currently paying.
+Refinancing is a good idea if you have private student loans and can qualify for a lower interest rate than you currently pay.

 Before settling on a lender to refinance with, it’s important to shop around and compare multiple offers, including banks and credit unions.
 Banks can be a good choice for refinancing student loans for many reasons.
 If you already have accounts with the bank, you may get a discount on your loan interest rate.
 Opting for a local bank can also provide more personalized service.

-If you’re thinking about refinancing your student loans, here are five banks to help you get started on your search.
+If you’re considering refinancing your student loans, here are five banks to help you start your search.

 Repayment options are five, seven, 10, 15 and 20 years.
 The bank’s interest rates are competitive, and you can choose from fixed and variable rates.
 In addition to an autopay discount, Citizens Bank offers a 0.25 percent interest rate discount if you or your co-signer have a qualifying bank account with the lender when you apply.

-Citizens Bank doesn’t disclose a minimum credit score, but it says you need good credit.
+Citizens Bank doesn’t disclose a minimum credit score but says you need good credit.
 You’ll also need to earn at least $24,000 in annual income and not have defaulted on your student loans in the past.
-Citizens Bank’s co-signer release period is also relatively long at 36 months.
+Citizens Bank’s co-signer release period is also relatively long, at 36 months.

 SoFi started strictly as a student loan refinance company but received approval from federal regulators in early 2022 to become a national bank.
 The online bank offers loans as low as $5,000 with no ceiling.
 Repayment terms are five, seven, 10, 15 or 20 years.

 The lender’s interest rates, both fixed and variable, are competitive.
-If you find a better rate elsewhere, SoFi will match it and give you $100 when you complete the funding process.
-What sets SoFi apart from other lenders, though, is its member benefits.
-You’ll get interest rate discounts on other SoFi loans, 10 percent off an estate plan, career resources, an unemployment protection program and more.
+What sets SoFi apart from other lenders is its member benefits.
+You’ll get interest rate discounts on other SoFi loans, 15 percent off an estate plan and more.

 You can refinance with SoFi if you’ve graduated with at least an associate degree, but the lender doesn’t publicly disclose any minimum requirements for credit or income.
 You are also not eligible if your loans were taken out for bar study or a residency.